 The Sooner You Send in Your Resume, the Better

-Furthermore, by submitting your resume in a timely fashion, you convey your enthusiasm for the position.
-It also shows organization skills (i.e. already having your resume/application package ready), punctuality, and other related qualities.
+By submitting your resume in a timely fashion, you convey your enthusiasm for the position.
+It shows organization skills (i.e., already having your resume/application package ready), punctuality, and other related qualities.

 The Application Process May Be Lengthy

-Some companies contact you as soon as they have read your resume to schedule an interview.
+Some companies contact you as soon as they read your resume to will immediately schedule an interview.
 They may not wait for the closing date.
 If this is the case, you have more time to research the company and practice for your upcoming interview.

 Moreover, you’re more likely to be enthusiastic about a fresh job posting.
-However, if you choose to mull it over for a few days, you may start having doubts, lack the energy to apply, or forget about it all together.
+However, if you choose to mull it over for a few days, you may start having doubts, lack the energy to apply, or forget about it altogether.